cbonoz/lisk21/README.md

 ## How we built it
 * Lisk: Backend for NFT issuance and enforcement.
-* Textile: IPFS packaging/bundling of content
+* Textile: IPFS packaging/bundling of content.
-* Unlock Protocol: Gating of assets

 ## Challenges we ran into
 * Integrating the Lisk SDK into a new web/backend application.

 ## Accomplishments that we're proud of
 It works

 ## What we learned
 * How to